 The role of the Ministry of Health in the creation and management of the RHS system was significant, with the Ministry providing high level funding and oversight.
 Key priority areas were determined by the Ministry of Health with very little contribution from healthcare users or providers.
-Evaluations of the RHS indicate that this setup reflected an intention for top-down control while in practice each RHS needed considerable self-organization in the adaptation of mandated programs to meet the needs of their population19.
+Evaluations of the RHS indicate that this setup reflected an intention for top-down control while in practice each RHS needed considerable of Health with very little contribution from healthcare users or providers.
+Evaluations of the RHS indicate that this setup reflected an intention for top-down control while in practice each RHS needed consideral self-organization in the adaptation of mandated programs to meet the needs of their population19.
 Hospitals initially played a leading role in Singapore's RHSs, as leadership and funding was generally concentrated within the hospitals 17.
 This was a challenge, as there were known financial and human resource constraints at the community level; primary and community care had less developed organization structures and practices, and have smaller operational budgets17.
 This imbalance made it difficult to collaborate across the hospital and primary and community care sectors.